fcambus/robotirc/README.md

 Configuration options are set in the `~/.robotirc` file.
 If RobotIRC cannot find an user defined configuration file in the home directory, the bundled `config.json` if used instead.

-Example configuration with default options :
+Example configuration with default options:

 	{
 	    "server": "irc.freenode.net",